Risk Management & Tort Defense

 Each agency/university's insurance premium for property coverage is based upon its building and content values.

 Note: Properties reported during the FY 2025 reporting cycle should be those properties projected to be utilized during FY 2026.
 Do not report properties that will be sold, demolished, abandoned, destroyed, or that will not be replaced during FY 2026.
 Buildings, contents, and equipment that are in a state of despair, intended for salvage or disposal, or functionally useless may be insured at a value less than replacement cost and/or not insured at all depending on the facts specific to each claim.
 Properties reported during the FY 2025 reporting cycle are the basis for insurance coverage during FY 2026.
 Properties that are not currently reported to the Risk Management & Tort Defense Division may not be covered.
-Please contact the Risk Finance Specialist if your agency needs interim insurance coverage.
+Please contact the Underwriting Manager if your agency needs interim insurance coverage.

 SPECIAL EVENT LIABILITY INSURANCE